Whether you’ve been considering the purchase of a

 1. Make Sure It’s Reliable

-- Have the van inspected by a trusted mechanic.
+Have the van inspected by a trusted mechanic.

 when you fail to consider running costs.
 It’s never a bad idea to the

 3. Don’t Forget Insurance

 Before you make your final purchasing decision, make sure you consider insurance costs.
 As a business, options like courier van insurance provide a great way to protect for haulage, delivery, and courier service.
 It usually only takes minutes to receive a free quote.
 Especially if you’re to think that there are many comparison sites online such as one sure insurance and others that can offer you many quotes from different providers all at once.

 4. New or Used?
 Which is Better?

 However, there are some things to consider to point you in the right direction.

 Maximise Your Bottom Line